 Beginning in July 2015, UM gathered and organized background information on the sources of nitrogen within the Clark Fork River between Flint Creek and Rock Creek (Reach C) of the CFR.
 UM began an extensive field data collection campaign and evaluated the findings during the winter.
 The UM study was extended for a second year to expand on the preliminary findings.
 Following evaluation of the data collected from July 2016 through June 2017, UM identified the Dutchman Wetland Complex as a potential nitrogen source leading to Cladophora blooms in Reach C. NRDP expanded the investigation to include the Dutchman Wetland Complex and other nutrient sources that contribute to compromised habitat conditions in Reach C of the CFR.
 UM completed a preliminary evaluation of the Dutchman Wetland Complex in 2018 and 2019 and worked with NRDP to narrow the focus to develop restoration projects that will result in improved nutrient loading conditions in the CFR.
 In addition, the University's National Science Foundation award has been integrated with NRDP work to further investigate how the trout food-web is being impacted.
 The Clark Fork River Working Group was established and successfully held monthly meeting throughout 2021 discussing a variety of topics to help share information on the various projects being implemented within the UCFRB.
 In 2022, UM gathered fish population and biomass data for trout as well as mountain whitefish.
 This study documented that mountain whitefish are the most abundant fish species in all reaches of the Clark Fork River and recommended that whitefish receive more monitoring attention.
-UM also began analyzing food web and metals data, which will be available in 2023.
+In 2023, UM completed analyses of body condition, tissue metals burdens, and trophic relationships among different fish species in the Upper Clark Fork River.
+Results from this study revealed that brown trout in Reach B had poor body condition compared to other reaches of the Clark Fork River.
+Comparisons of metals concentrations in trout fish tissue indicated little change in the concentrations over the last 30 years.

 In 2022, NRDP's consultant completed a master plan that identifies and evaluates restoration alternatives to decrease the release of nitrogen from the Dutchman Wetland Complex and improve water quality in the main stem of the CFR.
 NRDP coordinated with various stakeholders to evaluate the feasibility of specific projects and begin the planning and design process.
 This included working with Anaconda/Deer Lodge County on improvements to the wastewater treatment system, which was identified as a source of nitrogen to the Dutchman Wetland Complex.
-In addition, NRDP has coordinated with Atlantic Richfield (AR; landowner), Environmental Protection Agency (EPA), DEQ, and the U.S. Fish and Wildlife Service (USFWS) to develop a pilot project to install check dams in Dutchman Creek in an effort to improve nitrogen cycling.
-NRDP anticipates constructing this pilot project in 2023.
-NRDP continues to collaborate with Anaconda/Deer Lodge County, AR, EPA, DEQ, USFWS, and members of the public on project design and development.
+In addition, NRDP coordinated with downstream water users, Atlantic Richfield (AR; landowner), Environmental Protection Agency (EPA), DEQ, and the U.S. Fish and Wildlife Service (USFWS) to develop a pilot project to install check dams in Dutchman Creek in an effort to improve nitrogen cycling.
+In 2023, NRDP continued to collaborate with Anaconda/Deer Lodge County, water users, AR, EPA, DEQ, USFWS, and members of the public on project design and development.